Projected farmgate milk price changes

 Additional information

-• The projected change is based on the strong link found between movements in the value returned to manufacturers from the market (MMV) and movements in farmgate milk prices.
+• The projected change is based on the strong link found between movements in the value returned to manufacturers from the market (MMV) and movements in farmgate milk prices

-• On average, it was found that a 1ppl change in the MMV will lead to around a 0.5ppl change in the overall GB average milk price, generally three months’ later.
+• On average, it was found that a 1ppl change in the MMV will lead to around a 0.5ppl change in the overall GB average milk price, generally three months’ later

 • Differences will arise due to the markets in which milk buyers operate as well as the mechanism they use to set the milk price.
-These will impact the timing of price movements as well as the size of the change.
+These will impact the timing of price movements as well as the size of the change

-• Other factors which are likely to impact milk prices will be the degree of competition for milk in the market, changes to available processing capacity, import competition and contract negotiations.
+• Other factors which are likely to impact milk prices will be the degree of competition for milk in the market, changes to available processing capacity, import competition and contract negotiations

-Visit the UK farmgate milk prices page
+Visit the UK farmgate milk prices data and analysis page

-Visit the Market Indicators page
+Visit the Market Indicators and methodology page

 While AHDB seeks to ensure that the information contained on this webpage is accurate at the time of publication, no warranty is given in respect of the information and data provided.
 You are responsible for how you use the information.
 To the maximum extent permitted by law, AHDB accepts no liability for loss, damage or injury howsoever caused or suffered (including that caused by negligence) directly or indirectly in relation to the information or data provided in this publication.